Book now

 Getting a car or motorbike ride via the Grab and Uber apps is also a great option.

-4. Must-see things in Saigon War Remnants Museum
+5. Must-see things in Saigon's War Remnants Museum

 The War Remnants Museum has outdoor exhibitions and a main 3-storey exhibition building with a total floor area of 4,522 square meters.
 The museum currently holds 20,000 documents, artifacts, and films.

 The museum has partially exposed the brutal truth about the Vietnam War and its long-lasting traumatic consequences.
-Some materials can be disturbing, which is why you should carefully consider when bringing your children to visit.
+Some materials can be disturbing, so take this into account before bringing your children here.

 War Remnants Museum

-4.1.
-Explore military equipments in the outdoor exhibition
+5.1.
+Explore military equipment in the outdoor exhibition

 As you pass through the front gate of the War Remnants Museum Saigon, you will see various heavy weapons used by the US Army, such as US Air Force helicopters, aircraft, and armored tanks on display in the courtyard.
 In addition, there are many types of weapons such as missiles, bombs, and mines that used to be active and had their detonators disarmed before being displayed here.